tmenguy/ha-solcast-solar/README.md

 > [!IMPORTANT]
 > After the integration is started, review the Home Assistant log.
 >
-> Should an error that gathering rooftop sites data has failed occur then this is almost certainly not an integration issue, rather a Solcast API issue.
+> Should an error that gathering rooftop sites data has failed occur then this is almost certainly not an integration issue, rather an issue reaching the Solcast API on the Internet.
 The integration will repeatedly restart in this situation until the sites data can be loaded, as until configured sites data is acquired the integration cannot function.
 >
 > Once the sites data has been acquired at least once it is written to a cache file, and that cache will be used on subsequent startups should the Solcast API be temporarily unavailable.

 ### Auto-update of forecasts
-Using auto-update will schedule forecast updates that get automatically spread across hours when the sun is up, or alternatively over a 24-hour period.
+Using auto-update will get forecast updates that are automatically spread across hours when the sun is up, or alternatively over a 24-hour period.
 It calculates the number of daily updates that will occur according to the number of Solcast sites and the API limit that is configured.

 Should it be desired to fetch an update ouside of these hours, then the API limit in the integration configuration may be reduced, and an automation may then be set up to call the service `solcast_solar.force_update_forecasts` at the desired time of day.
 (Note that calling the service `solcast_solar.update_forecasts` will be refused if auto-update is enabled, so use force update instead.)